 Performance outcomes Acceptable outcomes Applicant response For assessable development PO1 The extent and location of potential or actual acid sulfate soils is accurately identified.
-AO1.1 No excavation or filling occurs on the site. or Alternative solution Minor excavations will be required for the purpose of digging footings.
-Given the extent of works, disturbance of acid sulfate soils is not anticipated.
-AO1.2 An acid sulfate soils investigation is undertaken.
+AO1.1 No excavation or filling occurs on the site. or AO1.2 An acid sulfate soils investigation is undertaken.
 Note - Planning scheme policy SC 6.12-Potential and actual acid sulfate soils provides guidance on preparing an acid sulfate soils investigation.
+Can be conditioned to comply Excavation of material is required to facilitate the construction of the proposed Pool.
+It would be accepted if Council were to condition any concerns with respect to management of Potential or Actual Acid Sulfate Soils.